puria-radmard/puria-radmard.github.io/_notes/Public/doubly distributional population codes.md

 DDPCs tackle the simultaneous representation of [[multiplicity]] and uncertainty in perception by population codes.

-Early [[population coding]] theories, suggested that cell $i$ in a population encodes an environmental variable as its rate, which in expectation follows a tuning curve:
+Early [[population coding]] theories, suggested that cell $$i$$ in a population encodes an environmental variable as its rate, which in expectation follows a tuning curve:

 $$